2021 theme focuses on oppression, resistance and liberation

 Tags: #give828, aapi hate, asian american pacific islander, black lives matter, conference for seminarians of color, gun violence, hands & feet initiative, international struggles, katie geneva cannon scholarship, lgbtqia resilience, mass shootings, matthew 25 invitation, missing and murdered Indigenous women and girls awareness day, office of gender racial & intercultural justice, plight of poverty, presbyterian week of action, Rev. Shanea Leonard

-Ministries: Gender & Racial Justice, Compassion, Peace and Justice, Katie Cannon Scholarship
+Ministries: Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Katie Cannon Scholarship